JOB TITLE: Fishers Island Seagrass Management (FISM) Coordinator

 - Administrative, planning and group facilitation skills and experience

-- Ability to diplomatically maintain professional, productive relationships with multiple stakeholders
+- Ability to diplomatically maintain professional, productive relationships with diverse stakeholders

-- Knowledge and understanding of current marine conservation issues
+- Knowledge and understanding of current marine conservation issues, policy and management

 - Practical understanding of environmental resource monitoring and research, data analysis and management methods; and, demonstrated experience designing, implementing, leading and managing quantitative and qualitative ecological or social science monitoring or research projects